0xmoei/Ora-node/README.md

 **Paste the following code in .env**
 * `PRIV_KEY`: Replace a Metamask wallet private key
-* Ensure you have some ETH on Sepolia & Mainnet to pay 1 transaction gas
 * `MAINNET_WSS`, `MAINNET_HTTP`,`SEPOLIA_WSS`, `SEPOLIA_HTTP`: Paste your `Alchemy` URLs
 ```
 ############### Sensitive config ###############